About¶

 type: kubevirt

-- pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs.
+your default storageclass. can also be set as blank, if no storage class should try to bind pvcs.namespace

-- tags: additional list of tags in a key=value format to put to all created vms in their nodeSelector.
+additional list of tags in a key=value format to put to all created vms in their nodeSelector.
 Can be further indicated at profile or plan level in which case values are combined.
-This provides an easy way to force vms to run on specific nodes, by matching labels.
+This provides an easy way to force vms to run on specific nodes, by matching labels.access_mode

-- access_mode: Way to access vms other ssh.
+Way to access vms other ssh.
 Defaults to NodePort,in which case a svc with a nodeport pointing to the ssh port of the vm will be created.
 Otherpossible values are LoadBalancer to create a svc of type loadbalancer to point to the vm or External to connect using the sdn ip of the vm.
-If tunnel options are set, they take precedence
+If tunnel options are set, they take precedencevolume_mode

-- volume_mode: Volume Mode.
-Defaults to Filesystem (Block can be specified instead).
+Volume Mode.
+Defaults to Filesystem (Block can be specified instead).volume_access

-- disk_hotplug: Whether to allow to hotplug (and unplug) disks.
+Whether to allow to hotplug (and unplug) disks.
 Defaults to false.
-Note it also requires to enable The HotplugVolumes featureGate within Kubevirt
+Note it also requires to enable The HotplugVolumes featureGate within Kubevirtembed_userdata

-- embed_userdata: Whether to embed userdata directly in the vm spec.
-Defaults to false
+Whether to embed userdata directly in the vm spec.
+Defaults to falsefirst_consumer

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: